 What is this program?

-The Detroit 0% Interest Home Repair Loan Program provides loans to Detroit homeowners looking to complete home repairs or improvements.
-Homeowners have ten years to pay back the loans, which are provided at 0% interest.
-That means homeowners pay back only what they borrow.
+The 0% Interest Home Repair Loan Program launched in April 2015 provides loans to Detroit homeowners looking to complete home repairs or improvements.
+Homeowners have ten years to pay back the loans, which are provided at no interest.
+That means homeowners only pay back what they borrow.

-The program is a city-led partnership with the Detroit Local Initiatives Support Corporation (LISC) and Bank of America.
+The program is a city-led partnership with the Detroit Local Initiatives Support Corporation (LISC) and Flagstar Bank.
 This is a public-private commitment focused on revitalizing Detroit’s neighborhoods.
 It is designed to help homeowners address health and safety issues, fix their homes, and eliminate blight.